Initial details of the prosecution case

-18. If a not guilty plea is anticipated then, as from 4th October 2010, a copy of a Magistrates Court trial preparation form (with Parts 1 and 3 completed) should be served with the initial details of the prosecution case.
-Part 1 refers to contact details, case management information and case directions.
-Part 3 deals with witnesses.
+14. If a not guilty plea is anticipated then a copy of a Magistrates Court trial preparation form (as amended in August 2014) (with Parts 1, 2 and 4 completed) should be served with the initial details of the prosecution case.
+Part 1 refers to contact details, Part 2 refers to case management information and Part 4 deals with witnesses.

-22. If a defendant enters an unanticipated not guilty plea the case management form will not have been prepared and served before the first hearing.
-In such a case, the court may require the defendant to complete Parts 2 and 3, as far as possible, before calling the case on; and at the case management hearing may require the prosecutor to provide the information required so that the court can give directions for trial there and then.
+18. If a defendant enters an unanticipated not guilty plea the case management form will not have been prepared and served before the first hearing.
+In such a case, the court may require the defendant to complete Parts 1 3 and4, as far as possible, before calling the case on; and at the case management hearing may require the prosecutor to provide the information required so that the court can give directions for trial there and then.

 A copy of the form and further guidance is available on the Ministry of Justice website.